Rui-San/LAPR2_2023_2024/docs/sprintA/us005/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The maximum team size and the set of skills need to be supplied by the HRM
+* **AC1:** The maximum team size and the set of skills need to be supplied by the HRM.
 * **AC2:** All required fields must be filled in.

 ### 1.4.
 Found out Dependencies